Pikin Slee

-Pikin Slee (also Pikienslee) is a village on the Suriname River in the resort Boven Suriname of the Sipaliwini District.
+Pikin Slee (also Pikienslee) is a village on the Upper Suriname River in the resort Boven Suriname of the Sipaliwini District.
 It is home to about 3,000 people, and the second largest village of the Saramaka Maroons, after Aurora.

 Overview

 Pikin Slee has a school, clinic, and the Saamaka Marron Museum.
 Pikin Slee adheres to the Afro-Surinamese Winti religion.
 The majority of the population make their living from agriculture.
 Pikin Slee is home to a group of Rastafari wood carving artists, whose work is on display in the museum.
 A holiday eco-resort is located near the village.
 On 14 November 2011, the Saamaka Marron Museum was founded.
 The museum is dedicated to the cultural heritage of the Saramaccans with a special emphasis on art.

 The current chieftain of the village is Wanze Eduards.
 During the 1990s logging companies encroached on the village of Pikin Santi.
 Extensive flooding caused by faulty bridging resulted in the loss of large plots of agricultural land.
 Eduards was awarded the Goldman Environmental Prize in 2009, jointly with Hugo Jabini, for their efforts to protect their traditional land against logging companies, by bringing the case to the Inter-American Commission on Human Rights, and further to the Inter-American Court.